os-js/manual.os-js.org/src/v3/tutorial/application/README.md

 When an application is launched, it might contain arguments:

-> NOTE: If your application was launched with a file associated to an assigned MIME, the `file` property will be added automatically to the `args` object.
+> [info] If your application was launched with a file associated to an assigned
+> MIME, the `file` property will be added automatically to the `args` object.

 ```javascript
 // Launch application with arguments